AF2B/AF2B/README.md

 **Backend Engineering** | **Distributed Systems** | **Clean Architecture & DDD** | **GenAI Integration**

 My current exploration is focused on pushing the boundaries of backend engineering:
-from building highly concurrent systems in Go, to integrating GenAI into production backends with Python,
+from building highly concurrent systems in C#/F#, to integrating GenAI into production backends with Python,
 to exploring modern fullstack experiences with TypeScript and React.

 *This path is guiding me toward becoming not just a strong individual contributor, but a **future Tech Lead** who can drive architecture, mentor teams, and deliver business-critical systems at scale.*